Adult Classes

 with Audrey Tribble

 Join Audrey as she guides students through an in-depth introduction into two styles of Ballroom Dance.
 You’ll begin with the Cha-Cha and move into the basics of the American Foxtrot.
 Both of these dances require excitement and a passion to learn!
 Students are asked to wear comfortable clothing and good tennis shoes for movement.
 All skill-levels of dancers are welcome.
+The cost for this course is intended for couples.
+Please call the PCA and register over the phone for single students.
+ALL are welcome!

 $100 MEMBERS/ $105 NON-MEMBERS